ionic-team/ionic-docs/docs/react/adding-ionic-react-to-an-existing-react-project.md

 ### Customize the Theme

-To customize the look and feel of the components, Ionic has CSS variables you can override to provide a theme for your components.
+To customize the look and feel of the components, Ionic has CSS variables you can [override](https://ionicframework.com/docs/theming/colors#modifying-colors) to provide a theme for your components.
 Set these in your main CSS file.
-You can find the colors defined in `src/theme/variables.scss`.

 For more info on theming your Ionic app, see the guide [here](/docs/theming/themes).